 Trees provide many necessary benefits for our environment.
 They help prevent water and soil erosion, clean the air, cool streets, provide oxygen, combat climate change, and increase the population of pollinators and birds.
 In order to receive the most benefits from trees, we need to have a diverse urban forest that is better able to resist pests and diseases and has the best chance for good growth and long-term survival.

 As we recover from the derecho, the City will utilize the best forestry management practices to develop a strong, resilient tree canopy.
 Planting many species of trees and taking care of the trees we plant will play a large role in this.
 We encourage you to consider planting multiple species of trees as you replace the trees lost on your property.
 We also look forward to working with you as we prioritize the care of the trees that remain and are replanted.

 Trees with dangerous limbs that hang over sidewalks will be trimmed to remove the hazard.
 Some trees may be on private property, but if a broken or damaged limb from that tree hangs over the sidewalk or street it will be marked for pruning to remove the hazard.
-All tree debris from trimming and removals will be placed along the curb to be picked up in the next debris sweep.

 Direct questions about removals to firstname.lastname@example.org.

 Report a Problem with a City Tree

 Wood Cutting Permit

 The City maintains locations for homeowners to cut firewood at Beverly Gardens, 5250 Edgewood Road SW, and Tait Cummins Sports Complex, 3000 C Street SW.
 A permit is required, but there is no cost.
 There is no limit on how much wood you can take, and it is on a first-come, first-served basis.
 Please notify the City of any illegal dumping at the site.
 It is for cutting and pick-up only.
 Consistent, illegal dumping can result in a temporary or permanent closure of the facilities.